thoughtbot/superglue/docs/navigation.md

 ## Partial page updates with `remote`

-`remote` combined with the `bzq` parameter can update any part of the Redux store in the background.
+`remote` combined with the `sgq` parameter can update any part of the Redux store in the background.
 Most of the time, you would be using this thunk to update the current page the user is seeing.
 Like `visit`, you can provide a `beforeSave` callback to modify content before it gets saved to the